 Most of the time, pricing fluctuates at different times of the year.
 The marketing department should help the business adapt its pricing depending on those fluctuations and still make the desired profit.

 Let’s suppose a business sells organic vegetables.
 If this brand has a unique product, it can exercise some monopoly on the price because of the absence of any competitors.
 However, it will still need to keep an eye on the purchasing power of its target customers.
 Now, if it had some competitors too, it would need to do a lot of research to set the right price.

 Rolex is a perfect example of a brand that can command higher pricing because of its brand perception.
-Its pricing also reflects the buying power of its target audience and the promise of luxury.
+The pricing also reflects the buying power of its target audience and the promise of luxury.
 That’s why pricing is a function of marketing and cannot be set otherwise.